We’re going to show you the process we use for assigning values in Google Analytics so that you can optimise your performance based on revenue.

 Let’s look at how to assign Google Values in Google Analytics.

-The setup is straightforward, and all you need to do is follow these four simple steps:
+All you need to do is follow this simple step-by-step guide below.

 Step 1: Go to your Google Analytics standard reports.